ChibuTheDev/tailwind-login/README.md

-# A tiny project to get familiar with using tailwind with React
+# A tiny project to get familiar with using Tailwind with React